MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending-product-lines.md

 There's no single answer and no single type nor style of subscription that can be vended to address the unique requirements of every application and platform team.
 Therefore, platform teams must provide application teams with flexibility through choice of multiple types and styles of subscriptions that can be vended to them via a self-service system.
 These types of subscriptions are referred to as product lines.

-To help customers accelerate and deliver value to their organization quickly, this guidance details why different product lines are required and examples of common product lines used by customers through Azure Landing Zones & Subscription Vending.
+Continue reading to learn why different product lines are required and examples of common product lines used through Azure landing zones and subscription vending.

 > [!NOTE]
 > Review [Platform landing zones vs. application landing zones](/azure/cloud-adoption-framework/ready/landing-zone/#platform-landing-zones-vs-application-landing-zones) to gain further understanding as to their differences and also the different management approaches for application landing zones.